hedgenull/BreakOut/README.md

 # BreakOut

-Python version of Atari Breakout game.
+BreakOut is a Python version of the Atari Breakout game.
-_*NOTICE*_: "Minor" bugs have mostly been fixed.
+I've finished the color-changing bricks and the bouncing works fine.
+Also, the hard mode is fully implemented!
+All major bugs are fixed!
+Yay!